 Rusty Aquarium

-Rusty Aquarium visualization Visualize data as a fish tank with Rusty Aquarium
+Visualize data as a fish tank with Rusty Aquarium

 Rusty Aquarium by @ollej is a data visualization tool as a virtual fish tank written in Rust and Macroquad.
 Different data points control how many fishes are shown, how they move, how fast they swim, and which size they are.
 It can be used to monitor data in a visual way, while those uninitiated only see a serene fish tank.